Despite hiring slowing somewhat in September, the economy continued to add hundreds of thousands of jobs last month — for the 21st month in a row.

 If you can convince a potential candidate that your job opportunity and company culture are aligned with their values and goals, you can win over a big name or large paycheck almost every time.

-Craft a personalized story to wow your candidate by referencing skills and experiences they have relevant to the position, how the position fits in with their career growth trajectory, and common background they share with your team such as education and work history.
+Craft a personalized story to wow your candidate by referencing skills and experiences they have relevant to the position, how the position fits in with their career growth trajectory, and common background they share with your teams such as education and work history.

 Passive Candidate Reachout Template: Ultimate Edition

 To make it easy, here is a template we’ve put together that we’ve used to source and hire real engineering candidates.
-You can plug in your own company pitch and candidate background details to supercharge your reply rates.
+You can plug in your company pitch and candidate background details to supercharge your reply rates.

 |Subject Line||Remote BDR at hypergrowth innovative AI recruiting startup|